bahamausa/mining-supply-chain-inventory-risk-sql/README.md

 This project analyzes inventory risks in mining supply chains using SQL.

-## Objectives
+## Project Objective

-- Identify materials at risk of stockout
-- Analyze supplier lead time impact
-- Evaluate reorder point effectiveness
+This project analyzes inventory risk in a simulated supply chain environment using SQL.
+The goal is to identify potential stockouts, measure inventory shortages, and evaluate supplier lead time risks that may disrupt operations.

 ## Tools Used